What does the admission committee look for in an applicant?

 The curriculum varies according to program, but is generally broken down as follows:

-Critical Studies students are free to begin work on their division requirements when they begin the freshman year.
+Cinema & Media Studies students are free to begin work on their division requirements when they begin the freshman year.
 Students usually begin by taking CTCS 190: Introduction to Cinema, concurrently with their GE requirements.
 These students also must complete a production course, CTPR 290, which is normally taken in the Spring semester of either Sophomore or Junior year.

 Writing students have a rigorous schedule that immediately begins with screenwriting courses while completing the GE requirements.
 These students must also take CTPR 290 during their junior year.